 Design Portfolio Tips

 One of the main focuses of the discussion about student portfolios emphasized students stepping out of the classroom to pursue their design passion.
 One suggestion is to participate in the real world through charities and local businesses.
 According to several members of the panel, they see too many portfolios centered around student projects.
 It’s also important that students remember that their portfolio is only as strong as their weakest piece.
 Don’t include projects that have nothing to do with the job you’re applying for.
 Also, be sure that every design serves some sort of function other than just looking “pretty”.

-They also spent a large chunk of time emphasizing the importance of proper spelling and grammar on resumes, portfolios and demo reels.
+A large chunk of time was taken to emphasize the importance of proper spelling and grammar on resumes, portfolios and demo reels.
 Although we live in the technology age where almost every program comes standard with spell check, it was alarming to hear how many resumes instantly get overlooked because of a simple spelling error.

 Another recommendation from the industry panel was for students to create a brand and logo to market themselves.
 Having a whole brand centered around your art and designs shows you know how to properly market yourself.
 Use the logo and branding everywhere from your resume to your website, this indicates consistency in your work.